borislavr/qubership-testing-platform-auth-library/README.md

 The interceptor uses token of the current authenticated user in requests to services.
 If the current security context doesn't contain user token, service token is used (the same way as in m2m rest template).

-### 1. The configuration can be turned ON by means of annotation
+### 1. Feign Client Interceptor configuration can be turned ON by means of annotation
 ```java
 @EnableOauth2FeignClientInterceptor
 ```